 Advanced Certificate of Skin Cancer Surgery

-- Anatomy of the head, neck, nose, lip, eyelid, ear, and upper and lower limbs
+- Anatomy of the head, neck, face, and limbs

-- Advancement flaps and rhomboid flaps on the face
+- Advancement flaps and rhomboid flaps on the face, upper lip and lateral nose

 - Rotational flaps